skypjack/entt/docs/md/entity.md

 The `entt::entity` type implements the concept of _entity identifier_.
 An entity (the _E_ of an _ECS_) is an opaque element to use as-is.
 Inspecting it isn't recommended since its format can change in future.<br/>
-Components (the _C_ of an _ECS_) are both move constructible and move assignable types.
+Components (the _C_ of an _ECS_) are of any type, without any constraints, not even that of being movable.
 No need to register them nor their types.<br/>
 Systems (the _S_ of an _ECS_) can be plain functions, functors, lambdas and so on.
 It's not required to announce them in any case and have no requirements.